MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/add-move-or-delete-sections-on-form.md

 ---
-title: "Add, move, or delete sections on a form using the form designer | MicrosoftDocs" ms.custom: "" ms.date: 08/22/2019 ms.reviewer: ""
+title: "Add, configure, move, or delete sections on a form using the form designer | MicrosoftDocs" ms.custom: "" ms.date: 08/22/2019 ms.reviewer: ""